Search the collections

 - The Panaroos Playthings Doll and Toy Museum Collection, featuring items made by Australian companies during the 1930s-1950s.

-National doll produced to represent an Austrian woman, it is one of 17 sent to Monica Gates by her Austrian Grandparents.
-Monica began receiving these dolls in 1957, they represent vari ...Images: 1
+National doll produced to represent a German woman, it is one of 8 sent to Monica Gates by relatives in Germany for birthdays etc. Monica began receiving these dolls in 1959, they repre ...Images: 1

 Woollen tartan sock, part of a traditional Scottish Highland's costume worn by Lorna McDonald for dance performances in Nullawil and Wycheproof in northern Victoria around 1917.
 This in ...Images: 2